transacid/switch-scraper/README.md

 the prometheus endpoint is at `:8080/metrics`.
 ## Finally
 No guarantees, no warranty, no nothing.
 You are on your own.
 If you have suggestions I'm happy for pull requests.
-It may take a super long while till I respond.
+It may take a super long time till I respond.
 Please don't file issues, I do this in my spare time.
 Feel free to fork :)

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)